MusicDin/kubitect/docs/user-guide/configuration/cluster-nodes.md

 :material-tag-arrow-up-outline: [v2.0.0][tag 2.0.0]

-By default, MAC addresses are generated for each virtual machine created, but a custom MAC address can also be set.
+The virtual machines created by Kubitect are assigned generated MAC addresses, but a custom MAC address can be set for a virtual machine if necessary.

 ```yaml
 cluster: